mattsolution/YF-020H_dev_board/README.md

 3D print:
 The STL files allow to print the two plates that go over and under the board.

 For both Laser cut and 3D pritned plates screws and risers are necessary.
-The models have been designed to fit a 40mm fan for board cooling
+The models have been designed to fit a 40mm fan for board cooling and a 12mm power pushbutton

 The models are free to use and licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, [visit creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/)